Best 'Rapid' software ever!

 Forget ‘Rapid’, this hell-for-leather software must be the quickest and easiest course builder on the market.
 ‘Rocket Coursebuilder’ promises you full courses on any subject in minutes, yes minutes, with unlimited licences, all for $9.99.

 The tool has six software modules, which you can mix and match to create your own courses (classroom and/or e-learning), without any prior knowledge or training.
-The truly amazing feature is the fact that you need no subject matter experts or expertise, the software does it all.
+The truly amazing feature is that you need no subject matter experts or expertise, the software does it all.
 Blend the following components in any order on any subject and, hey presto, you’ll have a corporate classroom training course quicker than Jesus turned water into wine.

 First a quick dose of alliteration.
 ‘C’ word creator puts the ‘C’ into courseware.
-The creator selects from a considerable database of ‘c’ words including; creativity, challenge, commitment, communication, compassion, cooperation, collaboration, connections, culture, conflict, clarity, concise, context, competence, change, chemistry, contribute, critique, compelling, coordination, consultation, community etc. It takes five of these, randomly, and inserts the phrase, ‘The 5 ‘Cs of..............’
+The creator selects from a considerable database of ‘c’ words including; creativity, challenge, commitment, communication, compassion, cooperation, collaboration, curation, connections, culture, conflict, clarity, concise, context, competence, change, chemistry, contribute, critique, compelling, coordination, consultation, community etc. It takes five of these, randomly, and inserts the phrase, ‘The 5 ‘Cs of..............’
 In fact, pick any letter, apart from those pesky ones at the end of the alphabet, and’C’reator will define your course structure in seconds.

 First step is to choose from the menu of a ‘square, triangle or circle’.
 Then choose the number of segments and shove in words (preferably starting with the same letter).
 For hierarchies, it recommends triangles with the important thing at the top and the rubbish category at the bottom.
 Something like Maslow’s hierarchy of the bleeding obvious is used as an exemplary model.
 Or there’s the interlocking circle of arrows, always good for the continuous process, because not many people realise that things in life go on and on and on and on and on.
 The square with four quadrants is also available, as we all know that anything in the world of knowledge and skills can be split into four things with two axes.